 GENERAL INFORMATION

-The Visitor Center is housed in the Old Bank Building from 1853.
+The New Bedford Whaling National Historical Park Visitor Center at the corner of North 2nd and William Street is housed in the Old Bank Building from 1853.
 Over the years it has also been used as the office of the Third District Court of Bristol, a candy factory, a shirt factory, a machine shop, and a piano warehouse.
 The building was restored in 1978 and reopened once again as a bank.
-It has served as the park’s Visitor Center since 2000.
+It has served as the park’s Visitor Center since 2000, and it is the only facility within the park that is owned and operated by the National Park Service.

 OPERATING HOURS